 All graduate applicants to MIT apply to their individual departments, rather than to the Institute as a whole.
 AeroAstro uses a department-specific online graduate application, which can be found here.
 For more information on graduate admissions in general, please visit the central MIT Graduate Admissions website.
 Please also see our Graduate Admissions Checklist.

 There's no special formula or secret that guarantees an offer of admission from MIT AeroAstro.
-However, following are some of the metrics used in evaluating graduate admission applications specifically within our department.
+The selection process is competitive and follows a holistic approach.
+Below are some of the metrics used in evaluating graduate admission applications specifically within our department.

 We ask that you upload your transcripts from each institution from which you have received or will receive a degree.
-We examine these documents for GPA and general grade trends.
-We do not enforce a minimum GPA requirement for admission.
+We examine these documents for academic and research/project performance and general grade trends following a holistic approach.

 Letters of Recommendation

 You are required to submit three letters of recommendation as part of your application.
 We recommend that all or at least two of these come from faculty members with whom you've worked closely, especially in a research capacity.
+Your research and/or project experience plays an important role in the overall assessment.
 If you've recently completed an internship or have been out of school and working for over one year, you may wish to include an industry recommendation.
 You may not submit more than three letters, and these letters must be submitted using our electronic application system.

 English as a Foreign Language Testing Requirements